 Short on time?
 No problem!
-Try this awesome Total Body AMRAP Workout at the gym (and read some of my thoughts on high intensity exercise)
+Try this awesome Total Body AMRAP Workout at the gym (and read some of my thoughts on high intensity exercise).
+You can make this a home workout by using a set of dumbbells and replacing the jump rope with jumping jacks!

 This Total Body AMRAP Workout first appeared as my guest post on Heather’s Looking Glass